 Wasen is situated on the river bank and snakes its way through the city center, again super intertwined for the travelers convenience!

 But it’s not all cars, the area also hosts the yearly Cannstatter Volksfest which is a beer festival and traveling fun fair.
-Basically, the town’s mini version of Oktoberfest, gathering in big tents, singing some old folk tunes, and guzzling down some famous German craft beers, can it get any more authentic?… I think not!
+Basically, the town’s mini version of Oktoberfest (though much like the one in Munich), gathering in big tents, singing some old folk tunes, and guzzling down some famous German craft beers, can it get any more authentic?
+I think not!
 The Cannstatter Volksfest is held from late September to early October.
 Wasen also hosts the Stuttgart Spring festival every year.
 For those of you who love beer, sports and cars, well do I need to say much more?

 This hotel is situated near the main train station in the central districts and is one of the most modern hotels to stay at when you visit Stuttgart.
 Just look at those all-white rooms!
 They’ve thought of everything here and even offer packed lunches for those of you who want to explore all day long!